 Depending on how many cards your students create, you can elect to assess the best three of five, or six of nine, or something of that nature.
 Plus, many students will have works in progress when you’re ready to move on to something else.
 Those cards I don’t grade immediately.
 Quality over quantity is the key.

 If you’re looking to infuse student choice into your art lessons, this is how you do it.
+Your students will love the opportunity to express themselves in a way that interests them.
+And you’ll love all the independent choices they’ll learn to make in a structured environment.

 In future posts, I’ll talk about how I pack a lot of content into a series of artist trading card lessons, content I would have otherwise not gotten to in the school year based on time.
 I’ll also touch upon various techniques that I focus on as well as ones student’s have devised on their own.